Doctor of Health Administration: Description

 The Doctor of Health Administration is a research degree.
 The research can be theoretical or applied.
 According to the United States Department of Education, research doctoral degrees such as the Doctor of Health Administration and the Doctor of Business Administration are equivalent to the PhD The PhD is just one of the many degree titles associated with research doctoral degrees.
 A difference between the DHA and PhD is that the DHA's dissertation allows for a theoretical or applied approach rather than a strictly theoretical approach.

 History

 The Doctor of Health Administration was first introduced in the U.S. in the late 1990s at the Medical University of South Carolina as an advanced professional doctorate in health leadership.
-Prior to this the only D.H.A. degrees awarded were in Canada and Europe.
-The American version of this doctoral degree focuses on advanced professional knowledge and applied research in health administration, policy, and leadership.
+This doctoral degree focuses on advanced professional knowledge and applied research in health administration, policy, and leadership.
 New programs have been instituted at other universities providing substantial amounts of online coursework.
 Most D.H.A. students are working health professionals who seek doctoral education.
 Admission to the three year degree typically requires two years of coursework beyond the master's degree (i.e. M.H.A., M.P.A., M.S.A., or M.P.H.) and an applied or theoretical dissertation to be completed in the third year.